-Hitachi Vantara To Acquire REAN Cloud
+Hitachi Vantara to Acquire REAN Cloud

 Citi acted as the exclusive financial advisor to Hitachi Vantara and William Blair and MVP acted as financial advisors to REAN Cloud.

-For more information about Hitachi Vantara's intent to acquire REAN Cloud, read the blog post from Bobby Soni: https://www.hitachivantara.com/blog/a-clear-view-of-the-clouds/ (https://www.hitachivantara.com/blog/a-clear-view-of-the-clouds/).
+For more information about Hitachi Vantara's intent to acquire REAN Cloud, read the blog post from Bobby Soni:https://www.hitachivantara.com/blog/a-clear-view-of-the-clouds/.

 About REAN Cloud